Herb Vollmer

-Herbert "Herb" Eberhard Jordan Vollmer (February 15, 1895 - November 8, 1961) was an American water polo player who competed in the 1920 Summer Olympics and in the 1924 Summer Olympics.
-He was born and died in New York City, and graduated from Stuyvesant High School in Manhattan.
+Herbert "Herb" Eberhard Jordan Vollmer (February 15, 1895 - November 8, 1961) was an American swimmer and water polo player who competed for Columbia University and represented the United States in water polo at the 1920 Summer Olympics in Antwerp, Belgium, later winning a team bronze medal at the 1924 Summer Olympics in Paris.
+Competing in water polo at a high level through 1939 with the New York Athletic Club, Vollmer had a successful career as a real estate broker in New York.

+Herbert Vollmer was born February 15, 1885 in New York City to parents Charles F. and Gertrude Eberhard Vollmer, and graduated from Stuyvesant High School in Manhattan.